 Don’t let fear have the last word.
 Because sometimes fear does not subside.
 Sometimes…you must do it afraid.

-What are practical things you can do when suffering from persistent anxiety and depression?
+What are practical things you can do to overcome depression and anxiety?
 I hope my experience helps you.

 I believe the danger in identifying with a mental disorder is that we can begin to embrace our thoughts as though they were not disordered–as thought they were a healthy, normal part of us that don’t need to be challenged.